gatherworkshops/robotics/_courses/workshop/motion.md

       Without this entry point, your program will not start.
     notes: |

-      Without the entry point, your compiler will not that your program is an mBot program.
+      Without the entry point, the mblock software will not know your program is an mBot program.
 Many different languages work this way too
       There must always be an entry point.
 What your mBlock program does is, it changes blocks you've placed in your editor and turns these blocks into C language code(see arduino mode)